ProtonoxDEV/Protonox-Kivy-Multiplatform-Framework/kivy-protonox-version/docs_protonox/EXTENSIONS_OVERVIEW.md

 5. Profile layout cost when investigating FPS/layout lag: `PROTONOX_LAYOUT_PROFILER=1`.
 6. Opt into diagnostics when you need doctor-style runtime checks: set `KIVY_PROTONOX_PROFILE=diagnostics` or call `enable("diagnostics")`.
+6b.
+Enable the device layer only when you need modern Android peripherals: set `PROTONOX_DEVICE_LAYER=1` and import from `kivy.protonox_ext.device`.
 7. Import helpers explicitly, e.g. `from kivy.protonox_ext.layout_engine import fingerprint`.
 8. Export to your own directories; no in-place modifications occur.
 9. Use feature flags or `enable()` to disable/enable at any time (unset to